Jax Taylor Suggests Filming For ‘Vanderpump Rules’ Season 8 Is About To Wrap

 “How long do you guys film for each season?
 I can’t believe that the season is over on Monday.
 Wow,” another wrote.

-Season 8 is set to show some of the biggest moments in the cast’s lives, including Jax and Brittany’s wedding, Katie Maloney and Tom Schwartz’s second wedding, and the engagement of Stassi Schroeder and Beau Clark.
+Season 8 is set to show some of the biggest moments in the cast members’ lives, including Jax and Brittany’s wedding, Katie Maloney and Tom Schwartz’s second wedding, and the engagement of Stassi Schroeder and Beau Clark.
 Most of the cast has also purchased new homes, which fans are excited to see when the show debuts.

 Some new faces are expected to appear in Season 8, making a large cast even bigger.
-James Kennedy is set to return with girlfriend Raquel Leviss who recently nabbed a job at Lisa Vanderpump’s SUR.
+James Kennedy is set to return with girlfriend Raquel Leviss, who recently nabbed a job at Lisa Vanderpump’s SUR.
 Whether there is more drama between James and his castmates remains to be seen, but the DJ did hint that he might have made an appearance at Jax and Brittany’s wedding, so viewers will have to sit tight and see.

 Vanderpump Rules Season 8 is expected to debut this fall.